TacticalLaptopBag/resistance/README.md

 Currently, this massive project is a work-in-progress.
 Priorities are:
 1. resistance-civil-protection, sending emails or using some other method to notify Squadmates should be simple to self-contain
 2. resistance-scanner, monitoring web activity is the main feature that the user interacts with
+3. resistance-advisor, need to have a bridge between Scanner and Overwatch for communication due to the nature of native messaging hosts
-3. resistance-overwatch, receiving data from Scanner will kick off functionality and will finally be alpha
+4. resistance-overwatch, receiving data from Scanner will kick off functionality and will finally be alpha
-4. resistance-airwatch, monitoring Overwatch and ensuring it doesn't go down will be a great protective barrier
+5. resistance-airwatch, monitoring Overwatch and ensuring it doesn't go down will be a great protective barrier
-5. resistance-cmacm, having a clean way to interface with all of this mess will land the project in beta
+6. resistance-cmacm, having a clean way to interface with all of this mess will land the project in beta
-6. resistance-citadel, having a user-friendly way to interface with all of this will be even better, but isn't really all that necessary.
+7. resistance-citadel, having a user-friendly way to interface with all of this will be even better, but isn't really all that necessary.
 This will likely just end up being a wrapper around CMACM.

 ## Divisions

 - [resistance-airwatch](https://github.com/TacticalLaptopBag/resistance-airwatch): Service to ensure Overwatch stays alive.
 - [resistance-civil-protection](https://github.com/TacticalLaptopBag/resistance-civil-protection): Binary to help manage sending emails to Squadmates.
 - [resistance-scanner](https://github.com/TacticalLaptopBag/resistance-scanner): Web browser extension to monitor activity and report to Overwatch.
+- [resistance-advisor](https://github.com/TacticalLaptopBag/resistance-advisor): Native messaging host for communication between Overwatch and Scanners.
 - [resistance-overwatch](https://github.com/TacticalLaptopBag/resistance-overwatch): Service to monitor web browsers and receive information from Scanners.
 - [resistance-cmacm](https://github.com/TacticalLaptopBag/resistance-cmacm): Combine Mainframe Access Command Module, a CLI interface to seamlessly interact with each of these systems.
 Something that may also come: [resistance-citadel](https://github.com/TacticalLaptopBag/resistance-citadel), which would be the GUI frontend.